 Reactive adhesives will be analyzed by Subpart PPPP of 40 CFR Part 63, which is a sandwich method that cures the adhesive between two substrates to prevent moisture in the atmosphere from competing with the reaction taking place in the adhesive.
 The method uses a relatively thick layer of adhesive so it is only appropriate for products that are applied at a similar film thickness.
-This method is not applicable to one part (1K) moisture cured urethanes or silicones because those products require moisture to cure and the sandwich method blocks the water.
+The Applicability and Principle section of the method states it is not applicable to one part moisture cured urethanes or silicone adhesives, and EPA Method 24 should be used for those products.
+The challenge with those products is they require moisture to cure and the sandwich method blocks the water.
 These products are typically applied to wood, which is the source of the moisture.
 Wood presents a challenge for analytical testing because of its affinity for water so the wood substrate does not reach a stable weight in the oven.
-At this time M24 will be used to demonstrate compliance for 1K moisture cured urethanes and silicones.
+Therefore, as specified in the method, until further method development is conducted, M24 will be used to demonstrate compliance for 1K moisture cured urethanes and silicones.

-Two component (2K) high pressure adhesives are new to the market.
+High pressure adhesives are new to the market.
 These products are primarily for roofing applications and the advantage over conventionally applied adhesives (e.g., trowel, brush, roller, etc.) is the speed of application.
 There is currently no accepted test method but staff is working with a manufacturer and an analytical laboratory to develop an appropriate test method.
 The analytical challenge includes obtaining a representative sample of the liquid and propellant from the large, high pressure containers and quantifying the amount of VOCs as the propellant.